Drug design: Types

 There are two major types of drug design.
 The first is referred to as ligand-based drug design and the second, structure-based drug design.
-Both of these strategies can be explored using Cresset's software Flare.

 Ligand-based

 Ligand-based drug design (or indirect drug design) relies on knowledge of other molecules that bind to the biological target of interest.
 These other molecules may be used to derive a pharmacophore model that defines the minimum necessary structural characteristics a molecule must possess in order to bind to the target.
-In other words, a model of the biological target may be built based on the knowledge of what binds to it, and this model in turn may be used to design new molecular entities that interact with the target.
+A model of the biological target may be built based on the knowledge of what binds to it, and this model in turn may be used to design new molecular entities that interact with the target.
 Alternatively, a quantitative structure-activity relationship (QSAR), in which a correlation between calculated properties of molecules and their experimentally determined biological activity, may be derived.
 These QSAR relationships in turn may be used to predict the activity of new analogs.

 Structure-based

 Structure-based drug design (or direct drug design) relies on knowledge of the three dimensional structure of the biological target obtained through methods such as x-ray crystallography or NMR spectroscopy.
 If an experimental structure of a target is not available, it may be possible to create a homology model of the target based on the experimental structure of a related protein.
 Using the structure of the biological target, candidate drugs that are predicted to bind with high affinity and selectivity to the target may be designed using interactive graphics and the intuition of a medicinal chemist.
-Alternatively various automated computational procedures may be used to suggest new drug candidates.
+Alternatively, various automated computational procedures may be used to suggest new drug candidates.

 Current methods for structure-based drug design can be divided roughly into three main categories.
 The first method is identification of new ligands for a given receptor by searching large databases of 3D structures of small molecules to find those fitting the binding pocket of the receptor using fast approximate docking programs.
 This method is known as virtual screening.

 A second category is de novo design of new ligands.
 In this method, ligand molecules are built up within the constraints of the binding pocket by assembling small pieces in a stepwise manner.
 These pieces can be either individual atoms or molecular fragments.
 The key advantage of such a method is that novel structures, not contained in any database, can be suggested.
 A third method is the optimization of known ligands by evaluating proposed analogs within the binding cavity.